 Do not wash white clothes with any other color.
 If there is any dye floating around it will find your white fabric.
 So wash whites with only whites.
 This is a golden rule for washing white clothes.

-If the white garment has a bright trim or colourful embroidery keep it separate.
+If the white garment has a bright trim or colorful embroidery keep it separate.
 It is NOT white.
 That trim may bleed into other clothing.

 4. Spray stain repellant